 Before registering any domain name, head over to the Trademark Electronic Search System (TESS), and select Basic Word Mark Search (New User).

-For example, “WordPress" is a trademark term – so you are not allowed to use the term in the domain name.
+For instance, "WordPress" is a trademarked term, so you can't use it in your domain name.

 Hope this blog post has helped you come up with some creative blog name ideas.